Skip to main content

 • Accelerate payment reform

-In the extension period, Vermont will continue to focus on improving equity, coverage, and access for Medicaid beneficiaries and low-income by strengthening its Demonstration programs.
-AHS also obtained federal Medicaid matching funds for 66 programs focused on public health, health care, and health-related investments in Vermont.
+In the extension period, Vermont will continue to focus on improving coverage, access, and quality of care for Medicaid beneficiaries and Vermonters by strengthening its Demonstration programs.
+AHS also obtained federal Medicaid matching funds for 66 investments focused on public health, health care, and health-related investments in Vermont.

 Solution